Spitzer Announces Candidacy for Governor of New York

 Spitzer's views can be seen in his article Capitalism With A Democratic Face published in TNR last March:

-If there is one lesson that can be gleaned from the New Economy, Illustration by Alex Nabaumit is that the government's proper role is neither that of passive spectator nor lion tamer.
+If there is one lesson that can be gleaned from the New Economy, it is that the government's proper role is neither that of passive spectator nor lion tamer.
 The proper role of government is as market facilitator.
 Government should act to ensure that markets run cleanly as well as smoothly.
 It should prevent market failures and right them when they occur.
 And it should ensure that markets uphold the broad values of our culture rather than debase them.
 In this vision, government action is necessary for free markets to work as they are intended--in an open, competitive, and fair manner.
 In this vision, government helps to create, maintain, and expand competition, so the system as a whole can do what it does best: generate and broadly distribute wealth.

-has listed some of Spitzer's major cases as Attorney General:
+The Wall Street Journal has listed some of Spitzer's major cases as Attorney General:

 1999 -- Sued 17 utilities in five Midwestern states under the Clean Air Act, asserting they modified older power plants in ways that should have removed "grandfathered" status and triggered emissions reviews.
 One company, with eight plants, settled its share of the suits in 2000 for $1.2 billion in plant updates and $19.2 million in penalties.